isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-kitchen-cabinets/index.md

 INSL-X SXA11009A-01 is one of the finest acrylic primers competent enough to compete with both oil and shellac-based primers - use suitable paintbrushes.

 It is formulated with adherent ability to glossy surfaces and creates a hard film on challenging and tough surfaces.
-However, this primer is not recommended for polypropylene, and such a strong topcoat must be used - it [prevents nicotine stains](https://rainbowintl.com/blog/how-to-remove-cigarette-tar-and-nicotine-from-walls), smoke, and water from seeping.
+However, this primer is not recommended for polypropylene, and such a strong topcoat must be used - it [prevents nicotine stains](https://rainbowintl.com/blog/how-to-remove-cigarette-tar-and-nicotine-from-walls),smoke, and water from seeping.

 If you are experiencing a challenge of tough stains and smell in your kitchen cabinets, this primer will be a good reproof for you.